isabella232/drawIT/README.md

 ## Running drawIT

 Using GUI:
-- test/run.sh
+- cd scripts
-- GUI outputs drawio xml to Documents/drawIT by default.
+- ./rungui.sh

 <!--
 2. Using NodeJS: